The British National Bibliography Exclusions

 Exclusion from BNB does not imply that publishers of this material are exempt from their legal obligations to deposit material under the terms of the various Copyright Acts.

-- Material without a British or Irish imprint and without a UK distributor
+- Publications without a British or Irish imprint and without a UK distributor

 - Straight reproduction of an earlier edition where the publisher and format is unchanged